Photo collage with characters from animated blockbusters on colorful background.

 To explore the best animated blockbuster films of all time, Stacker collected data on all animated feature films and ranked the top 20, according to IMDb user rating.
 Ties were broken by IMDb user votes.
 To qualify as a blockbuster for the list, the film had to collect at least nine figures at the worldwide box office, according to The Numbers.
 Metascores are provided for critical context.

 One notable example of this evolution is Pixar's "Inside Out," which delved into the complex world of children's emotions with remarkable depth and sensitivity.
 Released in 2015, the film earned $850.5 million worldwide, proving animated movies could tackle mature themes while still captivating viewers of all ages.
 By personifying emotions like joy, sadness, and fear, "Inside Out" offered a poignant exploration of mental health and the importance of embracing one's emotions, resonating deeply with viewers of all ages.
 The movie's sequel, "Inside Out 2," hit theaters in June 2024 and introduced the equally relatable emotions of ennui, anxiety, embarrassment, and envy.
-(Though "Inside Out 2" also earned a widely positive critical reception and nearly $1.7 billion at the global box office as of Oct.
-22, 2024, its IMDb user rating of 7.6 means it didn't make the cut for this list.)
+(Though "Inside Out 2" also earned a widely positive critical reception and nearly $1.7 billion at the global box office, its IMDb user rating of 7.6 means it didn't make the cut for this list.)

 Another Pixar release, "Coco" stands as a testament to the power of animated storytelling to celebrate cultural heritage and traditions.
 Released in 2017, the film enchanted audiences with its vibrant portrayal of Mexico's Día de los Muertos (Day of the Dead) holiday, earning just under $800 million at the box office.
 Through its heartfelt narrative and visually stunning animation, "Coco" entertained and educated watchers about the significance of family, remembrance, and the afterlife in Mexican culture.